 An irritated gastrointestinal tract, for example, due to unhealthy eating habits or illness, can particularly benefit from this variety of tea, as tannins have a soothing effect on the stomach as well as the intestine and a stopping effect in cases of diarrhea.

 Catechins can also positively affect the digestive tract and sometimes prevent colon cancer.

 Risks and Side Effects of Green Tea – When It Can Be Bad for You

 Although green tea has numerous positive effects on your health, you should still be aware of some risks when consuming the tea beverage.
-Pesticides are used to grow the Camellia sinensis tea plant, and they can still be found in the tea.
+Pesticides are used to grow the Camellia sinensis tea plant, and they can even be found in the tea, too.

 There are also some risks when it comes to tea dosage that you should be aware of.
 Green tea is a caffeinated beverage.
 Therefore, you should not consume it in large quantities.
 In general, you should not drink more than three to five cups a day.

 Below you will find five more side effects of green tea, which are mainly due to the caffeine it contains.

 Green Tea Extract and its Benefits and Side Effects

 The effects of green tea can often only be seen above a certain daily consumption level, which is not compatible with the recommended maximum daily caffeine intake.
 An alternative in this case is to take a green tea extract.